gbxyz/perl-net-rdap/README.md

 information about the autonymous system referenced by `$autnum`.
 `$autnum` must be a [Net::ASN](https://metacpan.org/pod/Net::ASN) object.

 If no RDAP service can be found, or an error occurs, then `undef` is returned.

         $object = $rdap->fetch($url);
         $object = $rdap->fetch($link);
         $object = $rdap->fetch($object);

-The first and second forms of this method fetches the resource identified by `$url` or `$link` (which must be either a [URI](https://metacpan.org/pod/URI) or [Net;:RDAP::Link](https://metacpan.org/pod/Net;:RDAP::Link) object), and returns a [Net::RDAP::Object](https://metacpan.org/pod/Net::RDAP::Object) object (assuming that the resource is a valid RDAP response).
+The first and second forms of this method fetch the resource identified by `$url` or `$link` (which must be either a [URI](https://metacpan.org/pod/URI) or [Net::RDAP::Link](https://metacpan.org/pod/Net::RDAP::Link) object), and return a [Net::RDAP::Object](https://metacpan.org/pod/Net::RDAP::Object) object (assuming that the resource is a valid RDAP response).
 This is used internally by `query()` but is also available for when you need to directly fetch a resource without using the IANA